martinkribs/martinkribs/README.md

 - 🌱 I’m currently learning PHP and algorithms
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play games
+- ⚡ Fun fact: I love to play computergames

 ---